Anwilcz/SEI-Project-4-59/README.md

            fields = ('user', 'slogan', 'location', 'image', 'favourited',)
 ```
 ### Relationships
-One to One relationship links Profile with the User
+One to One relationship links Profile with the User.
 Many to Many relationships exist between user profiles and favorited tools.</br>

 ```